otrack/cloud-computing-infrastructures/scaling/README.md

 Implementing the scale-out strategy is possible with the notion of [deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment).
 A deployment describes a set of replicas when the service to run has no mutable persistent data (i.e., it is stateless).
 A template file to create a deployment of the Pdfmagic service is available under the directory `pdfmagic`.
-The file is named `deploy.yml`.
+The file is named `deployment.yml`.

+Before going further, make sure that you provisioned enough nodes in the Kubernetes cluster, e.g., 3.
+If this is not the case, destroy the Kubernetes cluster and create a larger one.
+(For minikube, you can safely skip this part.)

+**[Q]**
-**[Q]** Correct `deploy.yml` to use your Docker image and 3 pods.
+Correct `deployment.yml` to use your Docker image and 3 pods.
 Add a load balancer to balance the traffic between the pods.
 Plot the service latency when 10 clients push concurrently 100 images.
 Make a plot of the time distribution.
 Do you think that this modification is satisfying?

 **[Q]** *(optional)* Analyze the performance of a single instance of Pdfmagic.
+For instance, you may scale it horizontally by changing the amount of allocated CPU (in the YAML files, under `resources -> requests -> cpu`).
 Do you think that the idea of scaling-out the service was the right one?
 What is the underlying problem with the implementation of Pdfmagic?
+Try to find a compromise between horizontal and vertical scale-up to accomodate at best the 10 clients.

 **[Q]** *(optional)* Transform the workload `client.sh` into a Kubernetes [job](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion).
 Run a workload with 50 parallel clients.
-Plot the latency of the service along time.
+Plot the latency of the service over time.
+What is the advantage of having jobs over the previous approach to measure service performance?

+You reach the end of the practical;
+congrats!
+Do not forget to _shut down_ the Kubernetes cluster to free the resources.